doglash/Spectacular/README.md

-# Spectacular
+# Printer Diversion script
-So far just a script
+Change the CUPS settings on a collection of store clients to divert printing